 The principles of 3R

-Comparative medicine (KM) strives to continuously and in a broad perspective work with 3R perspectives based on an evidence based foundation.
-The goal of the 3R office is that an understanding for the 3R policy shall permeate the work of the whole research community at KI.
+Comparative Medicine strives to continuously and in a broad perspective work with 3R perspectives based on an evidence based foundation.
+The goal of the 3R office is that an understanding for the 3R policy shall permeate the work of the whole research community at Karolinska Institutet.

-Everyone working with research animals at KI will have the necessary education to fulfil the vision and share a common set of values.
+Everyone working with research animals at Karolinska Institutet will have the necessary education to fulfil the vision and share a common set of values.

-The overall policy at the Karolinska Institutet concerning the 3Rs is, that no unnecessary experiment shall be performed and that no animal should be subjected to research if not deemed needed.
+The overall policy at the Karolinska Institutet concerning the 3Rs is that no unnecessary experiment shall be performed and that no animal should be subjected to research if not deemed needed.
+Meet three researchers seeking alternatives.

 - Improve and consolidate the culture of care.